 Yes.
 Public art would be considered a neighborhood improvement project.
-Please keep in mind that the grant application must demonstrate that the proposed project has stakeholder endorsement and if it affects the city's infrastructure or requires approval by or permits from the City of Berkeley, such approvals must be secured in advance of the grant application due date.
+Please keep in mind that the grant application must demonstrate that the proposed project has stakeholder endorsement and if it affects the city's infrastructure, requires approval by or permits from the City of Berkeley, or takes place on city property, such approvals must be secured in advance of the grant application due date.
 If not, grant funding might be contingent on securing the required approvals, and applicants must submit a Partnership Letter from the relevant City Department indicating support and that required permits are likely to be granted.